 - Exportable production parameter and in-line measurement database

 Plasma treatment is a contact-free process.
-Hot processed material does not touch plasma chamber.
+Material does not touch plasma chamber in during heat treatment (as is the case in conventional furnace or resistive annealer).
 This prevents surface damage on the processed material and reduces physical wear of machine components and associated maintenance.

 Efficient energy coupling makes plasma heat treatment one of the most efficient means of heating for most conduction materials.
-High heating efficiency is pronounced in high temperature ranges and high temperature applicaitons.
+High heating efficiency is pronounced in high temperature ranges and high temperature applications where conventional means of heating show their weaknesses.

 |Plasma treatment has proved its efficiency through: